Mayday (Taiwanese band): Career

-1995-1997: Formation
+1995–1997: So Band and Formation of Mayday

-Mayday evolved from So Band which was formed by Ashin, Monster and the first drummer Chien You-ta (錢佑達) in 1995 while they were studying in The Affiliated Senior High School of National Taiwan Normal University (師大附中).
+So Band was formed by Ashin, Monster and drummer Chien You-ta (錢佑達) in 1995 while they were studying in The Affiliated Senior High School of National Taiwan Normal University (師大附中).
 They were later joined by Masa and Stone, who were attending the same school.
 After graduation, the members went to different universities but continued to perform in pubs and eateries.
 They were also actively involved in promoting the growing rock music trend in Taiwan.
 In 1997, the band registered to perform at the Formoz Festival under the moniker Mayday.
 Mayday was greatly influenced by The Beatles, believing that rock had the power to change the world, and spread ideals of love and peace through their songs.

-1997-1999: Mayday’s First Album
+1997–1999: Mayday’s First Album

 Shortly after participating in the Formoz Festival (野臺開唱) on 29 March 1997, the band began to actively send demo tapes to various record companies in the hope of sealing a record deal.
 Their demo impressed Rock Records executive Jonathan Lee (李宗盛) who described them as "the ones who would usher in the sound of the future".

 As a result, they signed their first record deal with Rock Records in 1998.
 In the same year, they also took part in the release of the Taiwan Independent Compilation Album (ㄞ國歌曲) by indie music label TCM (角頭音樂) which included their first studio recording Motor Rock (軋車).
 In June 1998, they also released Embrace (擁抱) compilation album for which they took on most of the songwriting, production and recording duties.